bbauska/W3Cx-1of5-CSS.0x/README.md

 <b>An important point to bear in mind is that for many of these features to work as expected, you need to declare the language of the content.</b> For example:

--   Hyphenation won\'t work unless the content is labelled for language.
+-   Hyphenation won&#39;t work unless the content is labelled for language.
 This is because the way that hyphenation works, and the dictionaries it uses, are language-specific.

 -   If you want to convert Turkish or Azeri text to uppercase or vice versa, you will get incorrect results unless the browser knows that the text is in that language, because they have a dotted i and a non-dotted ı which do case conversion differently from European languages.